PlasticDigits/ustr-cmm/docs/ECONOMICS.md

 | 75 | 2.25 | +50% |
 | 100 | 2.50 | +67% |

+**Why 1:1 → 1.5 → 2.5?**

+The rate structure creates a **Schelling point attractor** for early price:
+- **Preregistration at 1:1**: Rewards the earliest believers who committed before the system was built
+- **Public swap starts at 1.5**: Immediate premium incentivizes preregistration and creates urgency at launch
+- **Linear increase to 2.5 over 100 days**: Continued urgency throughout the swap period

-This mechanism creates a natural **Schelling point** and price ceiling for USTR—if it trades above the current swap rate, arbitrageurs can mint new USTR and sell it.
+This creates a natural price ceiling for USTR—if it trades above the current swap rate, arbitrageurs can mint new USTR and sell it.
+The escalating rate rewards conviction and creates clear incentives for early adoption.

 ### Path to $1: The Long-Term Vision